-It was announced on 19 December 2019 that the Group had refinanced with the Royal Bank of Scotland plc, Silicon Valley Bank and Santander UK plc.
-The new facilities, which comprise a revolving credit facility of £35,000,000 and £10,000,000 accordion facility, are committed until December 2022, with an option to extend this commitment for a further two years
+In December 2019 the Group refinanced with the Royal Bank of Scotland plc, Silicon Valley Bank and Santander UK plc.
+The facilities, which comprise a revolving credit facility of £35,000,000, are committed until December 2022, with an option to extend this commitment for a further two years.